Thai leader threatens punishment for false vaccine news

-BANGKOK (AP) — Thai Prime Minister Prayuth Chan-ocha warned Tuesday that his government will prosecute anyone who shares false information about coronavirus vaccines in social or mass media.
+BANGKOK — Thai Prime Minister Prayuth Chan-ocha warned Tuesday that his government will prosecute anyone who shares false information about coronavirus vaccines in social or mass media.

 The government already has the power to impose punishments under a state of emergency that was declared last March to deal with the health threat.